uclaacm/hack-sprint-w21/session-1-intro-to-react-native-and-js/README.md

 **`if-elseif-else` ladder**

-Finally, if we have multiple conditions we want to check with different actions required to be run for each condition, we can use the full version of conditions in JavaScript, the `if-elseif-else` ladder.
-This structure takes an arbitrarily large amount of `else if` statements in between the `if` and `else` statements, adding the condition to check for for each `else if` and the actions that should be taken if the condition evaluates to true.
+Finally, if we have multiple conditions we want to check with different actions required to be run for each condition, we can use the full version of conditionals in JavaScript, the `if-elseif-else` ladder.
+This structure takes an arbitrarily large amount of `else if` statements in between the `if` and `else` statements, adding another condition to check for for each `else if` and the actions that should be taken if the condition evaluates to true.

 ``` javascript
 if (cond1) {